jungle-memory/gene-research/lymph-node-patterns/README.md

 ## Volunteer

-Check out our work volunteering on the [lymph node pattern](http://junglememory.com/gene-research/code-samples/lymph-node-patterns/1_identify-lymph-nodes) project and learn how to do it yourself.
+Check out our work volunteering on the [lymph node pattern](http://junglememory.com/gene-research/code-samples/lymph-node-patterns/1_identify-lymph-nodes) project.

+See examples of what we did and learn how to do it yourself.

 ## Learn About Genetic Research